circlefin/recoverable-wrapper/README.md

 # todo

-- Make an escrow version (disallows spending of unsettled funds, and sender can retract the funds )
+- If wanted by SCP: Make an escrow version (disallows spending of unsettled funds, and sender can retract the funds )
-- Refine and test the RPool contracts

 # get started